-For those who intend to go into more details, here is our recommended order of reading:
+For those who intend to go into more details, we recommend doing that in the following order:

-- The paper “The ‘Wow! signal’ of the terrestrial genetic code” (published in Icarus), which presents the description of the informational artifact in the genetic code and arguments on its artificiality, as well as its algebraic and statistical analysis (the authors’ free version is available at arXiv.org).
+- The paper “The ‘Wow! signal’ of the terrestrial genetic code” (published in Icarus; free version is available at arXiv), which presents the description of the informational artifact in the genetic code and arguments on its artificiality, as well as its algebraic and statistical analysis.

-- The detailed description of the research, which contains some additional materials and elucidates certain points in more detail than in the paper.
+- The summary of the research, which elucidates certain points contextually and in more detail than in the papers.

-- You might watch the interactive supplement to the paper online (or download zipped SWF-file to watch it offline).
+- The interactive supplement to the papers online (might be downloaded as zipped SWF-file to watch offline).

-- If at this stage you are still unconvinced of the validity of our conclusions, please, refer to How to disprove our conclusions.
+- If at this stage you are still unconvinced of the validity of our arguments, refer to How to disprove our conclusions.

-- Find out the value of the signal in the Rio scale.
+- Find out the score of the signal in the Rio scale.